sisl/ASTPrompter/README.md

 ```

 ## Citing the Work
-If the code or ideas contained here was useful for your porject, please cite our work at:
+If the code or ideas contained here was useful for your porject, please cite the original ASTPrompter at:

 ```
 @misc{hardy2024astprompter,